 Joshua A. Klein, Editor-in-chief, Photographer

 Joshua is a furniture conservator/maker in mid-coast Maine.
 He wrote for years at his blog The Workbench Diary and, in more recent time, at the Popular Woodworking Shop Blog.
 He has also written for American Period Furniture, Popular Woodworking Magazine, and The Art of Manliness.
-Two years in a row, Joshua has been selected for the Early American Life Directory of Traditional American Crafts (2015-2016) for his hand-tool-only approach to period furniture making.
+Three years in a row, Joshua has been selected for the Early American Life Directory of Traditional American Crafts (2015-2017) for his hand-tool-only approach to period furniture making.
 He is currently writing his first book to be published by Lost Art Press about Jonathan Fisher, a rural 19th century Maine cabinetmaker.
 Joshua, with his wife and two sons, is currently restoring a 200 year old cape while homesteading on the coast of Maine always with an eye to learn from his cultural heritage.
 (His full C.V. can be viewed here.)

 Michael Updegraff, Editorial Assistant, Customer Service